 As the first commitment period of the Kyoto Protocol starts in 2008, further acceleration of the reduction of carbon dioxide is the main issue.
 At present, the national government's position is to expect mainly the reduction by voluntary efforts of the industries.
-The Tokyo metropolitan government is now studying the introduction of its own trade system of CO2 emission allowances.
+The Tokyo metropolitan government is going to introduce its own trade system of CO2 emission allowances.

-After the enactment of the Soil Contaminant Countermeasures Law in 2002, more than a few local governments (prefectures, cities, towns or villages) have introduced their own regulations regarding soil contamination by local ordinance.
+After the enactment of the Soil Contamination Countermeasures Law in 2002, more than a few local governments (prefectures, cities, towns or villages) have introduced their own regulations regarding soil contamination by local ordinance.
 Such regulations sometimes require a developer of a large site to investigate soil contamination, or require a factory owner using specific harmful materials to report soil contamination even if found by its voluntary investigation, both of which are not required under the Soil Contamination Countermeasures Law.
+The reform of the Soil Contamination Countermeasures Law is expected to occur in 2009.
+The reform may introduce these kinds of regulations.